 Week Thirteen Transition part two:

 It is important to remember that the development of the transition form must encompass discussion with the student and family.
 The focus is on self-determination and how to assess, access and achieve successful outcomes in post-secondary employment, learning, independent living and community participation.
 The Massachusetts Disability Law center has published a very useful manual with concrete suggestions which you will find helpful to review.
 This is a terrific resource and covers all of the important topics in transition with reference to Massachusetts services.
 Pay special attention to the sections of this online guide which deal with post-secondary education, employment, independent living and community participation.
 Please share information and this guide with families.
 One focus should be on how parents and student can participate in informal assessments for transition.
-Also review the many resources offered in this manual which relate to those important post secondary outcomes..
+Also review the many resources offered in this manual which relate to those important post secondary outcomes.

 Doors to colleges are opening for people with intellectual and other developmental disabilities in many different ways all over the country.
 The website Think College provides current information regarding resources, strategies, training events and opportunities to network with others.
 Please also watch the video on Inclusive Current Enrollment.Watch the webinar on postsecondary vision as it provides some creative and innovative ways for educators to involve students and families in this process.